You did it. Your Illinois LLC is officially up and running, ready to take on challenges, roll in the profits, and change the world.

 - Registered office address

-- State and county where the LLC was formed
+- State and/or country where the LLC was formed

 - Principal place of business address (P.O. boxes not allowed)

 - Names and addresses for each member and/or managers

 Start to finish, the form won’t likely take longer than a few minutes, since all of this information is readily available in your business documents (like the Articles of Organization) or online record.

 When it comes time to file your Annual Report, there are two ways you can go about it: online or by mail.

 Online: This is the fastest and easiest route.
 On this page, enter your LLC’s file number.
 Don’t know your file number?
 You can find it by searching your business name on the Secretary of State’s entity search page.
 Then, follow the onscreen instructions to confirm or update your LLC’s information.
 At the end of the module, enter your contact and payment information and submit your form.

 Filing by Mail: Download, complete, and print the paper Annual Report form.
 Include a check for your $75 payment and mail it to the following address: